panada/utilities/README.md

 About Panada Router
 -------------------

-This is A standalone Panada router.
+Utilities helper for most of Panada package.